Seldir193/Videoflix_backend/dokumentation.md

 The backend uses **PostgreSQL 16**.
 Ensure that PostgreSQL is running either locally or in a Docker container.

 1. If using Docker, PostgreSQL should be automatically set up via Docker Compose.
+There’s no need to manually configure the database if you're using Docker, as it will be done by the container when you run `docker compose up --build`.

-2. If running PostgreSQL locally, make sure it is configured to listen on `localhost:5432`.
+2. If running PostgreSQL locally, make sure it is configured to listen on `localhost:5432` (or your custom configuration if applicable).

-Run migrations to apply the database schema:
+After starting the containers or running PostgreSQL locally, run migrations to apply the database schema:

 ```bash
 python manage.py migrate